Canonical bases and higher representation theory: Pre-canonical structures

 We let $V$ be a free $\Z[q,q^{-1}]$-module. \begin{definition} A {\bf pre-canonical structure} on $V$ is a triple consisting of: \begin{itemize} \item a ``bar involution'' $\psi\colon V\to V$ which is $\Z[q,q^{-1}]$- anti-linear, \item a sesquilinear inner product $\langle -,-\rangle\colon V\times V\to \Z((q^{-1}))$, for which $\psi$ is flip-unitary:

 \item a ``standard basis'' $a_c$ with partially ordered index set $(C,<)$ such that \end{itemize} \end{definition} Pre-canonical structures arise as shadows of categorical structures.
 One of our tasks will be to describe the sort of categories that will interest us.
-Fix a field $\K$. \begin{definition} A {\bf humorous category} is an additive $\K$-linear Krull-Schmidt idempotent complete category $\mathcal{C}$ equipped with: \begin{itemize} \item an invertible grading shift functor $(1)$ such that the induced $\Z$-action on the set of indecomposables is free with finitely many orbits (we denote this set of such orbits by $C$), and \item a duality functor $M\mapsto M^\circledast$ which satisfies $(M(1))^\circledast\cong M^\circledast(-1)$, and has a unique fixed point $P_c\cong P_c^\circledast$ on each orbit $c\in C$. \end{itemize} These must satisfy the conditions that: \begin{itemize} \item $\mathrm{Hom}_{\mathcal{C}}(M,N(i))=0$ for $i\ll 0$, and $\dim \mathrm{Hom}_{\mathcal{C}}(M,N)<\infty$ for all objects $M$ and $N$. \item The local ring $\Hom(P_c,P_c)$ has residue field $\K$ for all $c$ (as opposed to a general division algebra).
-That is, $P_c$ is absolutely indecomposable over $\K$; it remains indecomposable under any finite degree field extension of $\K$. \end{itemize} \end{definition}
+Fix a field $\K$. \begin{definition} A {\bf humorous category} is an additive $\K$-linear Krull-Schmidt category $\mathcal{C}$ equipped with: \begin{itemize} \item an invertible grading shift functor $(1)$ such that the induced $\Z$-action on the set of indecomposables is free with finitely many orbits (we denote this set of such orbits by $C$), and \item a duality functor $M\mapsto M^\circledast$ which satisfies $(M(1))^\circledast\cong M^\circledast(-1)$, and has a unique fixed point $P_c\cong P_c^\circledast$ on each orbit $c\in C$. \end{itemize} These must satisfy the conditions that: \begin{itemize} \item $\mathrm{Hom}_{\mathcal{C}}(M,N(i))=0$ for $i\ll 0$, and that $\dim \mathrm{Hom}_{\mathcal{C}}(M,N)<\infty$ for all objects $M$ and $N$. \item The local ring $\Hom(P_c,P_c)$ has residue $\K$ for all $c$ (in general, we could have a division algebra over $\K$).
+That is, $P_c$ is absolutely irreducible over $\K$; it remains indecomposable under any finite degree field extension of $\K$. \end{itemize}